Saint Levant: Criticism

 In February 2025, pro-Israel groups and media criticized Yves Saint Laurent's collaboration with Abdelhamid as a partnership with an "antisemite" (reportedly for "anti-Jewish statements" which included support for the attacks against Maccabi Tel Aviv fans in November 2024), and called for boycotting the brand.
+A similar reaction was prompted by Prada's 2026 ambassador announcement, which featured the rapper wearing a silver neck pendant in the shape of historic Palestine; aside from Abdelhamid's "hate" history, some felt his necklace promoted the erasure of the state of Israel, otherwise viewed as endorsement of a one-state solution.